 The business creates an e-invoice using its accounting software.
 When creating an invoice, businesses will need to include specific information, such as:

-Storecove is a Peppol Access Point provider that businesses can use to send and receive e-invoices.
+Storecove is a DBNAlliance Access Point provider that businesses can use to send and receive e-invoices.
 It is a cloud-based platform that companies can use to manage their invoices.
-Storecove offers a free trial, so businesses can try it out before committing to using it.
+Storecove helps companies by ensuring the accuracy and compliance of e-invoices.

 3. Sending the invoice

-The business then sends the invoice to the customer through the Peppol Access Point.
-The customer will receive an email notification that they have received an invoice.
+The business then sends the invoice to the customer through the DBNAlliance Access Point.
+The customer gets an email notification that they have received an invoice.

-The customer will receive the invoice through their Peppol Access Point.
-The customer can then view the invoice and make a payment.
+The customer will receive the invoice through their DBNAlliance Access Point.
+They can then view the invoice and make a payment.

 The business will then receive notification that payment has been processed and the funds have been transferred to their account.
 This will complete the e-invoicing process.